asharn/hackathon-pro-kabaddi-league/README.md

 ## Data

-We extracted the data set from site https://www.prokabaddi.com/
+We extracted the data set from site [Pro Kabaddi](https://www.prokabaddi.com)

 ## Environment and tools